 If you notice links to the seller's homepage or the blogger's personal page at the end of a review, it's an immediate sign that the reviewer or seller is trying to promote their own product or page through the review.
 A true reviewer may add their own signature web URL in the review, but never a long hyperlink.

-What Can Brands Do To Avoid Fake Reviews?
+How To Avoid Fake Reviews?

 Follow A Zero-Tolerance Policy For Fake Reviews